Weakly maximal subgroups of branch groups: Block subgroups

-For $v$ a vertex in $T$, let $W^v$ be the subgroup of $G$ acting like $W$ on $T_v$, see Definition \ref{Definition:Wv}.
-By Proposition \ref{Prop:NewWmax}, all the subgroups $W^v$ are weakly maximal and none of them is generalized parabolic.
-Moreover, it follows from the description of $\NR(W)$ and from the discussion after Corollary \ref{Corollary:ProjInSelfReplicating}, that if $v$ and $w$ are vertices of different level, then $W^v$ and $W^w$ are not tree equivalent.
-Finally, since the $W^v$ are weakly maximal, they are self-normalizing by \cite{MR3478865} and hence have infinitely many conjugate.
-Every conjugate of $W^v$ is still a non generalized parabolic weakly maximal subgroup that is \treeequivalent{} to $W^v$ since $\NR(gW^vg^{-1})=\NR(W^v)^g$.
-Since none of these subgroups are generalized parabolic, they all have a block structure. \end{proof} It is natural to ask if all properties listed in Theorem \ref{Thm:StructureWMax} are always equivalent.
-In \cite{MR3886188} Francoeur and Garrido classified maximal subgroups of non-torsion \v Suni\'c groups acting on the binary rooted tree and that are not equal to the infinite dihedral group.
+For $v$ a vertex in $T$, let $W^v$ be the subgroup of $G$ acting like $W$ on $T_v$, see Definition~\ref{Definition:Wv}.
+By Proposition~\ref{Prop:NewWmax}, all the subgroups $W^v$ are weakly maximal and none of them is generalized parabolic.
+Moreover, it follows from the description of $\NR(W)$ and from the discussion after Corollary~\ref{Corollary:ProjInSelfReplicating}, that if $v$ and $w$ are vertices of different level, then $W^v$ and $W^w$ are not tree equivalent.
+Finally, since the $W^v$ are weakly maximal, they are self-normalizing by~\cite{MR3478865} and hence have infinitely many conjugate.
+Every conjugate of $W^v$ is still a non generalized parabolic weakly maximal subgroup that is tree-equivalent to $W^v$ since $\NR(gW^vg^{-1})=\NR(W^v)^g$.
+Since none of these subgroups are generalized parabolic, they all have a block structure. \end{proof} It is natural to ask if all properties listed in Theorem~\ref{Thm:StructureWMax} are always equivalent.
+First of all, Properties~\eqref{Item:GrigB} and~\eqref{Item:GrigBprime} are very similar and are equivalent if and only id finite index subgroups of $G$ have sections (of a deep enough level) equal to~$G$.
+This happens for example whenever $G$ is a super strongly self-replicating group with the congruence subgroup property.
+In~\cite{MR3886188} Francoeur and Garrido classified maximal subgroups of non-torsion \v Suni\'c groups acting on the binary rooted tree and that are different from the infinite dihedral group.
 All groups in this family are finitely generated, have trivial congruence kernel (and hence trivial branch kernel), are just infinite, branch and self-replicating.
-Francoeur and Garrido exhibited maximal subgroups of infinite index that are finitely generated, are weakly rigid (that is, do not have property \eqref{Item:Grig6}) and do not have property \eqref{Item:Grig4} of Theorem \ref{Thm:StructureWMax}.
-Such subgroups are not closed in the profinite topology and hence are not generalized parabolic (that is, have property \eqref{Item:Grig5}).
-To summarize this, even when restricted to finitely generated branch group that are just infinite, self-replicating and have the congruence subgroup property, \eqref{Item:Grig3} does not imply \eqref{Item:Grig4} or \eqref{Item:Grig6}, nor does \eqref{Item:Grig1} imply \eqref{Item:Grig2}.
+Francoeur and Garrido exhibited maximal subgroups of infinite index that are finitely generated, micro-supported (that is, do not have property \eqref{Item:GrigC}) and do not have property \eqref{Item:GrigB} of Theorem~\ref{Thm:StructureWMax}.
+Such subgroups are not closed in the profinite topology and hence are not generalized parabolic (that is, have property \eqref{Item:GrigE}).
+To summarize this, even when restricted to finitely generated branch group that are just infinite, self-replicating and have the congruence subgroup property, \eqref{Item:GrigD} does not imply \eqref{Item:GrigB} or \eqref{Item:GrigC}, nor does \eqref{Item:GrigF} imply~\eqref{Item:GrigA}.